A. G. G. Asher: Administrative career

 He was president of the Scottish Rugby Union from 1929 to 1930.

 Cricket career

 At Oxford, he played in 10 first-class cricket matches for the Oxford University team in 1883 and 1884, winning a Blue for cricket in 1883.
 He also played for the Scotland national cricket team.

 Other sports

-Grant-Asher was also Scotland's pole vault champion.
+He also won the Scottish pole vault championship in 1885, and 1886.

 Law career

 In later life he was a Writer to the Signet.

 Honours

 He was appointed CBE in the 1918 Birthday Honours and knighted in the 1927 Birthday Honours.

 Death

 He is buried in the churchyard of Insh Church, Kincraig, near Kingussie, Highland.